Celesteyh/Phylogenetic-Model-Selection-via-Machine-Learning/README.md

-# Phylogenetics
+# Phylogenetic Model Selection via Machine Learning
-A repo for COMP8800.
-Here are some unpolished important scripts for different usages.
+Here are some important scripts used in my ANU comp8800 research project.